 Potential defective parts can include the design, helmets that don’t properly protect the head, and others.
 Motorcycle accidents caused by faulty fuel systems are often hard to prove, and a personal injury lawyer is crucial for this motorcycle accident situation.

 Overall, the weather is another of many causes of motorcycle accidents.
-However, almost 97 percent of fatalities for motorcyclists occurred in clear weather for the 2017 year.
+However, almost 97 percent of fatalities for motorcyclists occurred in clear weather in the 2017 year.

 Now that you know about the most common causes of motorcycle rider accidents in Los Angeles, you can take measures to safeguard your rights.
 Besides following motorcycle safety regulations, like wearing a DOT-approved helmet, staying alert at intersections, not speeding, looking for drivers negotiating left-hand turns, and paying attention while legally lane splitting, you can get the right lawyer.